Special focus on asthma sufferers

 Most people think of asthma as being one condition that causes difficulty breathing.
-Actually, there are several types of asthma, each with its own triggers, symptoms, and treatments.
+Actually, there are several types, each with its own triggers, symptoms, and treatments.

 Allergic asthma is triggered by allergens such as pollen or pet dander.
-People with this type of asthma typically have a personal or family history of allergies, allergic rhinitis, hay fever, and/or eczema.
+People with this type typically have a personal or family history of allergies, allergic rhinitis, hay fever, and/or eczema.

 Some people with asthma do not have allergies.
-They get the same symptoms and have similar changes in their airways, but their asthma has other triggers.
+They get the same symptoms and have similar changes in their airways, but have other triggers.
 Irritants include tobacco smoke, wood smoke, room deodorizers, pine odors, fresh paint, household cleaning products, cooking odors, and perfumes.

 Exercise-induced asthma refers to symptoms triggered by physical activity.
 Exercising outdoors in the winter appears particularly bad for patients with this type of asthma.
 However, exercise can also trigger symptoms in people with other types of asthma.

-Cough variant asthma refers to asthma that has coughing as the primary symptom rather than wheezing.
+Cough variant refers to asthma that has coughing as the primary symptom rather than wheezing.
 It is frequently mistaken for other illnesses and may not be treated properly unless recognized.
-Those with cough variant asthma may only wheeze when they are quite ill, if they wheeze at all.
+Those with this condition may only wheeze when they are quite ill, if they wheeze at all.

 Our board-certified family nurse practitioners have more than 70 years of combined experience and thousands of happy patients.
 For more information or to schedule an appointment, please use our online appointment request form or call FamilyCare of Kent in Washington at (253) 859-2273 (CARE) today.